NorESMhub/NorCPM/README.md

 Note that with `CONTINUE_RUN=TRUE` any changes to the diagnostic output or external forcing specification in the namelists of CAM and CLM will be ignored.

+### Setting initialization for noresm2

+Reference case names can be specified explicitly with REF_CASE_LIST.
+The reference cases are cycled through if their number is smaller than the ensemble size.

+Alternatively, the variables REF_CASE_PREFIX and REF_CASE_SUFFIX_MEMBER1 can be specified and the reference case names will then be guessed.

+A single reference case for all members can be specified by either setting REF_CASE or REF_CASE_LIST.

+For hybrid initialisation, multiple reference dates can be specified by using REF_DATE_LIST instead of REF_DATE.
+The dates are cycled through if their number is smaller than the ensemble size.

+For hybrid initialisation, a perturbation can be applied to the atmospheric initialisation by setting ADD_PERTURBATION to 1.

 ## Reference for settings variables